 Almond milk ice cream turns out a little icier than coconut milk ice cream, but you can let it soften on the counter for 10 to 15 minutes before serving again, if you need to freeze it overnight.

 Can you use whole almonds?
 I originally tried making this ice cream the same way I make my cashew-based coffee ice cream.
 I thought I could blend whole almonds, maple syrup, and water, and then process it in the ice cream maker for the easiest ice cream ever.
 Wouldn’t that be nice?

 Unfortunately, the texture from the whole almonds is far too fibrous.
 Even though the flavor was good, my kids couldn’t choke down the texture.
 Neither could I. It’s just not appealing with SO much fiber.

 Can you use plain almond milk?
-Next, I tried making homemade almond milk, only straining out the fiber this time.
-When I ran it through the ice cream maker, the almond milk did thicken up, but it had more of an icy, slushy texture.
+When you omit the almond butter, and use only almond milk, the ice cream will have more of an icy, slushy texture.
 It’s definitely NOT creamy on its own.